 Instruments shall be routinely monitored to ensure that proper performance is maintained.

-IVA.7.1.1 Monitoring shall include, at least, the use of blanks and reference materials, test mixtures, or calibration standards.
+7.1.1 Monitoring should include the use of reference materials, test mixtures, calibration standards, blanks, etc.

-IVA.8.5 Chemical and reagent containers shall be dated and initialed when received and also when first opened.
+8.5 Chemical and reagent containers should be dated and initialed when received and also when first opened.

 and reagent containers shall be labeled as to their contents.